laspy/laspy/doc/source/tut_part_3.rst

 ./test/test_laspy.py file included in the source.

-Additionally, LAS version 1.4 provides the ability to specify an "extra bytes" variable length record (or EVLR) which can dynamically add additional dimensins.
+Additionally, LAS version 1.4 provides the ability to specify an "extra bytes" variable length record (or EVLR) which can dynamically add additional dimensions.
 Laspy now parses such records, and provides the specified dimensions accordingly.

 The names of these new dimensions are constructed by using the name field specified